ect123/intro-to-arcgis-pro/content/visualize-data.md

 *6*{: .circle .circle-blue} Zoom into the selected tracts to see where in Vancouver larger numbers of mother tongue speakers of Indigenous languages are spoken.

 We see that these tracts are in an area known as the Downtown Eastside.
-If you are familiar with Vancouver, you may associate this area with large disparities between rich and poor, with fancy stores and restaurants and housing, along with large homeless populations.
+If you are familiar with Vancouver, you may associate this area with large disparities between rich and poor, with fancy stores and restaurants and housing, along with a large homeless population.

 A simple data query and selection and visual analysis is enough to ask further questions about why a certain spatial pattern exists in a certain area.
 We are going to further explore symbology as a way to understand a dataset, but think about how you might go about understanding why the Census tracts with the highest numbers of speakers are clustered where they are.
 Is there a historical connection to this area?
 Would income data be informative?
 Are there relevant community institutions?